caesar0301/libwayback/README.md

 Archiver_crawler
 ============
-A collection of tools to parse Wayback Machine of [Internet Archive] (www.archive.org) to get the historical content of web page.
+A library for parsing Wayback Machine of [Internet Archive] (www.archive.org) to get the historical content of web page, for research purpose only.

-Only the original content of HTML (or other format) content of the web page is downloaded, without the referred objects.
+Only the original content of HTML file of the web page is downloaded, without the embedded web objects.

 By xiamingc,SJTU - chenxm35@gmail.com

 Requirements
 ------------